-Clock set: Set the date and time.
-Note that this is a 24-hour clock.
-Date 03/30/2012 Time 21:58:34 Alarm report On/Off toggle: When ON, the system will dial the Phone 1 number, see the Phone 1 screen below.
-If there is no answer, Phones 2 and 3 will be dialed in turn.
-The cycle will continue until a connection is made.
+Daily report on/off toggle: When on, the system will log in to the telephone numbers below at the time set in the following screen and download the status and all operating parameters.
 See Note following Phone 3 below.
-Alarm Report On Daily report On/Off toggle: When ON, the system will log in to the telephone numbers below at the time set in the following screen and download the status and all operating parameters.
-See Note following Phone 3 below.
 Daily Report On Time of daily report: Note that is a 24-hour clock.
 Daily Report 15:15 Modem enable on/off toggle: The Phone number screens will appear only when the modem is toggled on.
-Modem Off Phone 1: Set the first number to be dialed when an alarm occurs.
+Modem On Phone 1: Set the first number to be dialed when an alarm occurs.
 Up to 20 digits can be stored.
 Numbers longer than 10 digits are shown on two screens.
 Phone 1 0398887788 Second screen example.
 Phone 1 Cont 2323 Phone 2: This number will be dialed when the above number does not answer.
 Phone 2 0398880033 Phone 3: This number will be dialed should the previous number not answer.
-Phone 3 0398880003 Note: To send alarm report or daily report to a local PC, set the report to On and Modem to Off.
-Audio alarm On/Off toggle: Set to ON to audibly annunciate an alarm.
+Phone 3 0398880003 Note: To send Alarm Report or Daily Report to a local PC, set the Report to On a and Modem to Off.
+Audio alarm on/off toggle: Set to On to audibly annunciate an alarm.
 Press ENTER to silence (acknowledge) the alarm.
 Audio Alarm On Circuit breaker auxiliary contact input: Configure options are normally closed, normally open, or disabled (not used).
-Cct Input Used - N/C Battery circuit breaker auxiliary contact circuit input Bat Sw Input disabled (not used).

-Battery circuit breaker auxiliary contact circuit input: Configuration options are normally closed, normally open or

-Úsed - N/O

-Battery low voltage disconnect switch auxiliary contact circuit input: Configuration options are normally closed, normally open or disabled (not used).
+Cct Input Used - N/C Battery circuit breaker auxiliary contact circuit input: Configuration options are normally closed, normally open or disabled (not used).
+Bat Sw Input Used - N/O Battery low voltage disconnect switch auxiliary contact circuit input: Configuration options are normally closed, normally open or disabled (not used).
+LVDS Input Used - N/O Press ENTER to access the single-phase and three-phase monitors, the Sageon Battery Monitor, and the site monitor.
+Press "up arrow" to go to the top of the menu string.
+Auxiliary Units Press ENTER will appear.